kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	A. Are more common than low anal fistulae - F
 	B. Open into the rectum above the puborectalis muscle
 	C. Can be managed with a loose seton - F
-	D. Are typically associated with ulcerative colitis
+	D. Are typically associated with ulcerative colitis - F
 	E. May be laid open without hazard - F

-#### Answer: B. Open into the rectum above the puborectalis muscle
+#### Answer: B. Open into the rectum above the puborectalis muscle - *FALSE* = C. Can be managed with a loose seton - TRUE
+- High anal fistulae can be difficult to manage as their treatment can involve dividing the anal sphincters
+- A loose seton helps establish drainage of sepsis
+	- great importance as the first step in managing any anal fistula
+- **NOTE** High fistulae are seen in Crohn’s disease rather than ulcerative colitis

 ### Q74 - LEARN
 Which of the following is NOT used in the definition of systemic inflammatory response syndrome (SIRS)?